Package your add-in using Visual Studio to prepare for publishing

 In the Where is your website hosted? dropdown list, select or enter the URL of the website that will host the content files of your add-in, and then choose Finish.

-You have to specify an address that begins with the HTTPS prefix to complete this wizard.
-In general, using an HTTPS endpoint for your website is the best approach, but it is not required if you don't plan to publish your add-in to the Office Store.
-After the package is created, you can open the manifest in Notepad and replace the HTTPS prefix of your website with an HTTP prefix.
-For more information, see Why do my add-ins have to be SSL-secured?.
+You must specify an address that begins with the HTTPS prefix to complete this wizard.
+Although using an HTTPS endpoint for your website is generally recommended, doing so is not required if you don't plan to publish your add-in to the Office Store.
+If you want to use an HTTP endpoint for your website, you can open the XML manifest file in a text editor after the package has been created and replace the HTTPS prefix of your website with an HTTP prefix.
+For more information, see Why do my apps and add-ins have to be SSL-secured?.

 Visual Studio generates the files that you need to publish your add-in and then opens the publish output folder.